Refurb vs Replace: Is a patch-up costing you more?

 Summing Up

-While refurbishment may appear the pragmatic choice when facing immediate budget constraints, replacement often delivers superior long-term outcomes across multiple dimensions.
-By thoroughly evaluating both options against a comprehensive framework that includes structural certainty, compliance requirements, lifetime costs, and community impact, councils can make decisions that truly serve their communities.
+While refurbishment may appear the pragmatic choice when facing immediate budget constraints, replacement often delivers superior long-term results.
+Only a thorough comparison of both options taking into account structural certainty, compliance requirements, lifetime costs, and community impact, can help councils see what will best serve the community.

 Frequently Asked Questions